-All in all, this study represents an outstanding starting point for further research focused on using MPs in a real scenario with treated wastewaters.
-Under flow conditions, the recovery of P loaded MPs could be based on the use of subsequent magnetic rakes which will allow to recover magnetic material but also to obtain a better water quality downstream.
+Thus, this study represents an outstanding starting point for further research focused on using MPs in a real scenario with treated wastewaters.
+Under flow conditions, the recovery of P loaded MPs could be based on the use of subsequent magnetic rakes, which will allow recovering magnetic material, as well as improving water quality downstream.

 Conclusions

-Firstly, it is worth noting that when treated wastewaters pass along the Laguneto semi-natural pond, there is a notable improvement in water quality.
-Therefore, this semi-natural pond results a reliable countermeasure to reduce the impact of wastewater effluents in the Fuente de Piedra Ramsar site.
+Firstly, it is worth noting that, when treated wastewaters flow along the Laguneto semi-natural pond, there is a notable improvement in water quality.
+Therefore, this semi-natural pond poses a reliable countermeasure to reduce the impact of wastewater effluents in the Fuente de Piedra Ramsar site.
 Secondly, the high equilibrium adsorption capacity (q) and the high P removal efficiency of MPs evidenced the suitability of using MPs for removing P in treated wastewaters.
-Even more, it is relevant to note that the optimum ratio was 0.16 g MPs mg-1 P, which was identified based on both advantages (P removal efficiency) and disadvantages (economic price).
-Our results confirm the convenience of using MPs for removing P from treated wastewaters as they can be recovered from the aqueous solutions and later be reused up to 4 times which lastly reduces the economic cost.
+Moreover, it is relevant to note that the optimum ratio was 0.16 g MPs mg-1 P, which was identified based on both advantages (P removal efficiency) and disadvantages (economic price).
+Our results confirm the convenience of using MPs for removing P from treated wastewaters, as they can be recovered from the aqueous solutions and reused up to 4 times, which ultimately reduces the economic cost.

 References